 If battling for a parking spot and busy city traffic does not appeal to you, check in to what types of public transit is available.
 Even if you choose to drive your own car to your hotel, from there it may be preferable as well as more convenient to take the bus or train.

 Before you plan to drive into any European countries, check into all legal licensing information.
 In most cases, your driver’s license for your state or country is enough but it’s best to be sure.
 Sometimes you will be required to get a license that allows you to drive internationally.
+Failure to do so could result in fines or the inability to drive outside of your state.

 If you would like to drive in Europe but you do not want to bring your own car from home, look into a car rental.
 Large scale rental companies can be found in virtually any country in the world.
 Book your car before you go and it will be ready when you arrive.
 Driving in Europe can be an exciting way to become acquainted with a new place.